PerJNilsson/C---threads/report.md

 Which made the picture turn such that is looks like the ones on the course home page.

-We also changed from using fprintf to fwrite, which made the program considerably faster.
-The code was as much as two times faster for many of the parameter sets.
+Even though our program already was fast enough to meet the performance requirements, we also changed from using fprintf to fwrite.
+This made the program considerably faster.
+The code is as much as two times faster for many of the parameter sets.
 The new benchmarks are given in the table below.

 ## Program layout